 NAMI Family-to-Family is a class for families, partners and friends of individuals 18 years or older living with a mental health condition.
 The course is designed to facilitate a better understanding of a condition, increase coping skills and empower participants to become advocates for their family members.
-This program was designated as an evidence-based program by SAMHSA, a federal agency.
+Family-to-Family is designated as an evidence-based program by SAMHSA, a federal agency.
 A nationally-developed program taught by trained volunteers who have lived experience with mental health conditions.
 Duration is 12 weeks.
 Cost is Free.

 Course topics include: